carloscortonc/cli-er/docs/features.md

 ## Typescript support
 You can check [this example](/examples/ts-cli) on how to write a full typescript cli application.
 Some features are:
 - [Typed command options](/docs/api.md#typescript-typing-commands-options): utility to infer the type of the final options for a command.
+- [Typed namespace options](/docs/api.md#typescript-typing-namespaces-options): utility to infer the type of the final options for a namespace.